AdobeDocs/experience-manager-64.en/help/assets/duplicate-detection.md

    ![Select detect duplicate option in the servlet](assets/chlimage_1-377.png)

 The detect duplicate feature is now enabled in AEM Assets.
+When a user attempts to upload an asset that already exists, AEM checks for the conflict and indicates it.
+The assets are identified using SHA-1 hash stored at `jcr:content/metadata/dam:sha1`, which means duplicate assets are detected irrespective of the file names.